-Using robotics in health care isn’t just about robotic surgery.
+Using robotics in the healthcare industry isn’t just about robotic surgery.
 For the manufacturing of medical devices, accessories and pharmaceuticals, flexible automation is used for packaging, assembly and inspection tasks to improve consistency, lower costs and maintain aseptic environments.
-Medical assembly robots produce medication, diagnostic test kits, syringes and devices of every kind.
-Packaging robots fill individual primary packaging like packs and bottles, as well as secondary packaging such as cases and trays.
-Robots are even useful for palletizing.
-Robotic automation also simplifies 21 CFR Part 11 traceability and verifiability compliance.

 Medical robotics companies offer solutions for tasks like device assembly, labeling, picking, packing and inspection.
-Robots are generally smaller, faster and more accurate machines, such as the delta-style M-1iA from FANUC or its six-axis LR Mate family.
-Applications for these machines include:
+Robots are generally smaller, faster and more accurate machines, offering increased capacity and long-term ROI.
+Here are some of the best-suited application areas:

-- Assembly inspection.
-Mounting a camera on the robot enables close-up inspection of kits, ensuring none ship with pieces missing.
+- ASSEMBLY INSPECTION – Mounting a camera on the robot enables close-up inspection of kits, ensuring all orders are correct and complete.

-- Palletizing.
-Lifting, twisting and bending are leading causes of musculoskeletal disorders.
-Giving tasks like those to a palletizing robot protects employees from such potentially debilitating injuries.
+- PALLETIZING – Lifting, twisting and bending are leading causes of musculoskeletal disorders.
+Giving tasks like those to a palletizing robot protects employees from potential injuries and frees them to concentrate elsewhere.

-Whether you’re in medical or another industry sector, Acieta can help you improve quality and lower costs through robotic automation.
-We can help you identify opportunities for automation and will support you through every step of your project.
-For more information, contact us today.
+Whether you’re in medical manufacturing or another industry, Acieta’s robotic automation solutions can help your business, identify opportunities and support you through every step of your project.
+Get started by contacting us today.